kaisenlinux/manpages-dev/category/TCP/socat.md

        o      for both addresses, options ignoreeof, cr, and crnl become useless

-       o      for the second address (the one with option nofork), options append,  cloexec, flock, user, group, mode, nonblock, perm-late, setlk, and setpgid  can‐ not be applied.
+       o      for the second address (the one with option nofork), options append,  cloexec, flock, user, group, mode, nonblock, perm-late, setlk, and setpgid cannot be applied.
 Some of these could be used on the first address though.

        pipes  Creates a pair of unnamed pipes for interprocess communication instead of a socket pair.